-If you didn’t sweat a drop during your entire workout, even if you were exercising in the cold, then your workout was too easy.
+If you didn’t perspire a drop during your entire workout, even if you were outside in cold weather, then you probably could have revved it up more.

 “Although some people sweat more than others, you should have some visible sweat, which indicates you’ve worked hard,” says Kayla Itsines, a personal trainer who started the Bikini Body Confidence online workouts.

-The solution: Push yourself into the sweat zone.
-Don't work so hard that you risk injury, but pick up the pace or intensity so that your sweat-wicking clothes have something to wick.
+The solution: Don't work so hard that you risk getting injured, but pick up the pace or intensity so that your sweat-wicking clothes have something to wick.

 5. You don’t feel like you’ve done anything.

 Be honest with yourself.
-It’s OK to modify for your skill level or scale back when something feels too difficult, but you don’t want to completely let yourself off the hook.
+It’s OK to adjust for your skill level or scale back when something feels too tough, but you don’t want to completely let yourself off the hook.